NWSL: UNC's Fox is top pick, Trinity Rodman No. 2

 Fox, 22, is one of the rare players available who has experience with the full U.S. women's national team.
 Fox, who can also play in midfield, has made three international appearances while also featuring extensively with the U.S. U20 national team.

-"I'm super excited," Fox said from U.S. training camp in Orlando, Fla.
+"I'm super excited," Fox said from U.S. training camp in Orlando, Florida.
 "I know [Louisville manager Christy Holly] from the past, when he was on the national team as an assistant.

-"To even just be in the draft with my situation and my age is insane, but to be No. 2, to an amazing team is out of this world like I couldn't ask for anything more," said Rodman.
+"To even just be in the draft with my situation and my age is insane, but to be No. 2 to an amazing team is out of this world, like I couldn't ask for anything more," Rodman said.
 "D.C. has just got an awesome program, awesome team.
 The coach [Richie Burke] is amazing.
 I've talked to him a couple times.
-I know he's a hard head coach but I'm so excited to be his player and learn and get better."
+I know he's a hard head coach, but I'm so excited to be his player and learn and get better."

 As for the influence of her famous father, Rodman said she's ready to be known as a standout player in her own right.